yonkahlon/Zenject/README.md

         }
     }

-Then it's just a matter of including the following in one of your installers (as long as you also include a few dependencies as outlined in the hello world example below)
+Then it's just a matter of including the following in one of your installers (as long as you also include a few other dependencies as outlined in the hello world example below)

     _container.Bind<ITickable>().ToSingle<Ship>();

 The same goes for IInitializable, for cases where you have code that you want to run on startup.  (side note: using IInitializable is generally better than putting too much work in constructors).
 IInitializable can also be used for objects that are created via factories (in which case Initialize() is called automatically, as long as you use one of the built in Zenject factory classes).

+Note that you do not need to use this approach (that is, ITickables and IInitializables) to use Zenject.
+You can continue writing all your code in MonoBehaviours and still receive all the benefits of Zenject.

-# Zenject Hello World
+## <a id="hello_world"></a>Zenject Hello World

     public class TestInstallerWrapper : InstallerMonoBehaviourWrapper<TestInstaller>
     {